She Blinded Me with Science: Music video

 The video for "She Blinded Me with Science" was conceived and storyboarded before the song was written.
 Dolby added the song title, wrote the song to fit the planned video, and then directed the music video.
 The video features Magnus Pyke as The Doctor, at "The Home for Deranged Scientists".
+Much of it was filmed at The Holme near Regent's Park in London, at the time owned and managed by the Crown Estate.